Chicago/design.chicago.gov/_posts/2019-12-17-2019-accomplishments.md

     - Many partnerships, little direct interaction with residents for staff due to legal and logistical reasons.
 It's a frustrating barrier we'd like to bridge.
     - For all the work on moving our paperwork through procurement, starting in January, to come away without a new website in the works or being planned is painful.
 * Things that happened but didn't even merit mention
 Multiple prototypes, project management, product management, application development, data-wrangling, and ordinance interpreting.
 Train ignored, training delivering, training taken.
 Lots of ethics & security.
-Still no pizza party, but perhaps that belons in the one that got away.
+Still no pizza party, but perhaps that belongs in the one that got away.
 And this concludes our 2019 report.

 ## Conclusion